-Ensure new development contributes to the provision of open spaces
+Ensure new developments contribute to the provision of open spaces and explore opportunities to address shortfalls in open space provision and

-Quantitative shortfalls are identified across the area.
-This will be exacerbated further by future population increases.
-By 2043 and based on adopted provision standards, Canterbury will require an additional 132 hectares of open space.
+Quantitative shortfalls are identified across the district and these may be exacerbated further by future population increases.
+By 2040, based on provision standards, Canterbury will require an additional 132 hectares of open space from new development and other open space provision to be determined.

-For many local authorities, often the best opportunity to try and help address such shortfalls are in instances where new housing growth is planned.
+For many local authorities, often the best opportunities to try and help address such shortfalls are in instances where new housing growth is planned.
 It is therefore vital that the CCC provision standards are used to inform the amounts of open space required as part of each future development.
-In some instances, an offsite contribution may be better suited.
+In some instances and typologies (outdoor sport and allotments) an offsite contribution may be better suited.
+This strategy and action plan helps inform and identify where offsite s106 developer contributions could be made.

-For strategic developments, delivering 300 or more homes, consideration will be given to transferring the freehold ownership of the open space to the council (or Parish Council) and to establishing an endowment fund (or similar financial method) to cover the ongoing management and maintenance of the open space in perpetuity.
+As per Local Plan Regulation 18 policy DS24, for strategic developments, delivering 50 or more homes, consideration must be given to legally protecting the new open space as either Village Green or Field in Trust.
+For major developments of over 300 new homes the developer must consider transferring the freehold ownership of the open space to the council (or Parish Council) and to establishing a flexible application specific financial model to o cover the ongoing management and maintenance of the open space in perpetuity.
+This approach is developed in Appendix 4 of this strategy.